Guruprasad3n/Emitrr-Assignment/README.md

 ### Backend Setup

 1. Clone the repository.
-2. Navigate to the `backend` directory.
+2. Navigate to the `server` directory.
 3. Install dependencies: `npm install`.
 4. Create a `.env` file based on the `.env.example` template and configure environment variables.
 5. Start the server: `npm start`.